 About this Italian Spinach Recipe

 This Italian spinach recipe is definitely an amazing way to eat spinach.
 It is especially loved by those who aren't usually big fans of it.
-It is my favorite spinach recipe!

-This traditional Italian Italian way to prepare spinach has salty bites from the pancetta, a light onion flavor added by the shallots and the fresh lemon squeezed over top at the end that brighten up all the flavors.Â
+This spinach has salty bites from the pancetta, a light onion flavor added by the shallots, and the fresh lemon squeezed over top at the end that brightens up all the flavors.

 It is so delicious.
-I love serving this as a side to my grilled t-bone steak, lemon butter chicken or seared pork chops.
+I love serving this as a side to my grilled t-bone steak, lemon butter chicken, or seared pork chops.

 Ingredients needed